Make a contribution to my parish

 Parishes have a variety of collections

 1. First Collection (also known as Pastoral Revenue) helps support the financial needs of priests across all the parishes and chaplaincies in Sydney.
 In our Parish, this collection is usually taken up directly after the homily.
-From this account (referred to as Pastoral Revenue), each priest receives a monthly living stipend of $1810 per month for 2019-2020 period).
+From this account (referred to as Pastoral Revenue), each priest receives a monthly living stipend of $1860 per month from November 2021).
 The Domestic needs of the presbytery (including the costs for electricity/gas, water, cleaning and food) are met from this collection.
 15 per cent of this collection is also paid to the Archdiocese for the expenses of the Archbishop and his assistant bishops.
 In so called ‘wealthier’ parishes, any surplus left in this account is forwarded to a Central Fund, which then pays for health insurance for priests, assists priests in other ministries and redistributes funds to poorer parishes.This Central Fund is managed by an elected board of priests.

 Contributions can be made: